 Treatment Centers for Oxycontin Addiction in Ontario

 More than any other provinces, Ontario is trying to help as many Oxycontin addicts as they can.
-Sadly, the reason that the province is working so hard to eliminate the use of Oxycontin is not because they think it is the right thing to do, but rather because the drug has become a huge problem.
+Sadly, the reason that the province is working so hard to eliminate the use of Oxycontin is not that they think it is the right thing to do, but rather because the drug has become a huge problem.
 Since the mid-nineties when Oxycontin started to become a drug of choice, there have been more than 500 deaths in Ontario connected directly to the drug.

 One of the things that set Oxycontin addicts apart from the other drug addicts is the type of person who is addicted to the drug.
 Most of the individuals who are struggling with an addiction to Oxycontin are professionals.
-These are people who have good jobs and a healthy family life.
+These are people who have good jobs and healthy family life.
 These individuals are wired a little differently from the average junkie.
 They need a slightly different type of counselor in the Oxycontin addiction treatment program.

-Another advantage to living in Ontario is that the province has lots of different rehabilitation options.
-Unlike some areas that only have a handful of programs, there are a lot of government funded residential rehab programs in Ontario.
+Another advantage of living in Ontario is that the province has lots of different rehabilitation options.
+Unlike some areas that only have a handful of programs, there are a lot of government-funded residential rehab programs in Ontario.
 The number of facilities in Ontario means that the Oxycontin addict has the opportunity to compare the different programs and find the one that is most likely to work for them.
 Addicts need to consider that there is usually a substantial waiting list to get involved in the program.